(Safely) Experience. Wonder. Together.

 Added state-of-the-art practices including self-cleaning anti-microbial covers in high touch areas where possible

 Trained all employees in critical hand washing and cleaning guidelines

 Replaced waste receptacles with open top units so guests can throw out items without touching any surfaces

 We ask that guests stay home if they are sick or exposed to COVID-19.
-Please contact the box office to transfer your tickets to another performance, donate your tickets, or request a refund.
+Please contact the box office to transfer your tickets to another performance of the same production, exchange them for a gift certificate or account credit, or donate your tickets.
 You can contact: